RDFLib/rdflib-hdt/docs/source/hdtdocument.rst

 Loading HDT files
 ^^^^^^^^^^^^^^^^^

-The main class for manipulating HDT Dicument using pyHDT is ``HDTDocument``.
+The main class for directly manipulating HDT document using rdflib_hdt is ``HDTDocument``.
 Upon creation, it search for an index file in the same dicrectory than the HDT file you wish to load.

 For example, if you load a file */home/awesome-user/test.hdt*, HDTDocument will look for the index file